srawat19/feedbackapp-azure-ai-cosmosdb/README.md

 #### 5️⃣ Publish to Azure App Service
   1) `dotnet clean`
   2) `dotnet publish -c Release --framework net8.0`
+  3) Go to your Azure portal -> your app service -> Configuration and set **Start up command** : `dotnet feedbackApp.dll`
-  3) Download **Azure App Service extension**, if not installed in VS Code
+  4) Download **Azure App Service extension**, if not installed in VS Code
-  4) Go to **Command Palette** -> Click **Azure App Service : Deploy to web App**
+  5) Go to **Command Palette** -> Click **Azure App Service : Deploy to web App**
-  5) Configure deployment for below settings :
+  6) Configure deployment for below settings :
      - Subscription & Azure App Service path
      - Deploy Sub path : Specify publish folder path which will be used for deployment in Azure App.
+  7) To set up App settings, go to Azure Portal -> your app service -> Settings ->  Environment variables -> App Settings.
+     If appSettings.Development.json has key structure like
+     ```bash
+     "CosmosDb" : {
+     "Endpoint" : "",
+     "Container" :""
+     }
+     ```
+     then App settings will have keys likes CosmosDb_Endpoint, CosmosDb_Container.
+Set these value too.

-✅ After deployment, your application will be available on Azure App Service with OIDC-based authentication, Azure Cosmos DB storage, and integration with Azure Text Analytics.
+✅ After deployment, your application will be available on Azure App Service with OIDC-based authentication, Azure Cosmos DB storage, and integration with Azure Text Analytics.Azure app should be browsable now.

 ## 🤝 Contributing
 This is a personal project but any suggestions or recommendations are welcome.